williamLyh/williamLyh.github.io/index.md

 ---

 ## Bio
-I’m a third year PhD student with Prof. Nigel Collier in Language Technology Lab, University of Cambridge.
-My research focus is in NLP and LLM, especially in LLM-as-judge (LLM evaluator), Controlled Text Generation, Generation with Discourse structure, Task-oriented Dialog, Data Synthesis for aligning LLM.
+I am a fourth-year PhD student in the Language Technology Lab at the University of Cambridge, working under the supervision of Prof. Nigel Collier.
+My research focuses on Natural Language Processing (NLP) and Large Language Models (LLMs), with a particular interest in post-training techniques (including preference modeling, alignment, and calibration), evaluation, and data synthesis.

+If you are interested in discussing research or potential collaborations, feel free to reach out via email.

 <!-- ## <span style="color:red">News!</span> -->
 ## News!